SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > PERHAPS.

 *****
 <br><i>I could not help but feel that I was going from the frying pan into the fire.
 I had a growing responsibility to sustain my family's legacy, but I also had an allegiance to Straud and the coterie that ran deep.
 Refusing my vampiric inheritance had not released me from that identity, rather, it had intensified my dedication.
 They needed me more than ever.
 Most mages saw the nightfolk as parasitic affronts to the natural order.
-Davian had been one of the few exceptions to this rule, though I think he was driven more by loyalty to Straud than an affection for the Gift.</i>
+Davian had been one of the few exceptions to this rule, though I think he was driven more by loyalty to Straud than a particular affection for the Gift.</i>

 <i>But I believed, as I suspected Davian did as well, that the Talent and the Curse were two sides of the same coin.
-Myths and bad information ran rampant through the world of the Extranatural.
+Myth and bad information ran rampant through the world of the Extranatural.
 Some claimed that mageblood made one immune to the vampiric taint - but what about Cedric and Gabrielle?
 It also appeared that vampires were largely sterile, but then how did Svetlana conceive and bear daughters by Sebastian Eriksson?
 And of course, there was the strange matter of my own existence.</i>

 <i>Though I had more questions than answers, I had resolved long ago to take life one step at a time, focusing first on the immediate needs in front of me.
-The sun had sank behind the sky now and the three of us would walk to the Blue Velvet together.
-Although everything was different now than it had been in the old millennium, there was a certain sense, a feeling, almost... déjà vu - that made me think of old times.</i>
+The sun had now sank behind the horizon and the three of us would walk to the Blue Velvet together.
+Although everything was different now than it had been in the old millennium, there was a certain sense, a feeling, almost - déjà vu - that made me think of old times.</i>

 #### KEVIN